lightsparkdev/js-sdk/packages/wallet-sdk/README.md

 ![jwt diagram](./docs/jwt-diagram.png)

 First, you'll need to register your account public key with Lightspark.
-You can do this from the [Lightspark API Tokens page](https://app.lightspark.com/api-config).
+You can do this from the [Lightspark Account Settings page](https://app.lightspark.com/account#security).
 You'll need to provide the public key for the account you want to use to sign JWTs.
 You can generate a keypair using the _ES256_ algorithm using the following command:

 ```bash
 openssl ecparam -genkey -name prime256v1 -noout -out private.key